Polkadot (DOT) Analysis

 Polkadot (DOT) technical analysis:

-Trend: Short-term trend is Neutral, Medium-term trend is Strong Down, Long-term trend is Strong Down.
+Trend: Short-term trend is Strong Up, Medium-term trend is Up, Long-term trend is Down.

-Momentum Price is neither overbought nor oversold currently, based on RSI-14 levels (RSI > 30 and RSI < 70).
+Momentum is Bullish but inflecting.
+MACD Line is still above MACD Signal Line but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum could be nearing a downswing.
+Price is neither overbought nor oversold currently, based on RSI-14 levels (RSI > 30 and RSI < 70).

 See live Polkadot (DOT) chart here